Al Ahly SC: First participation in African championships (1967–1980)

-After the 1967 Six-Day War and the suspension of sporting activity in Egypt, Al Ahly's board headed by Ibrahim Kamel El-Wakil announced that the club will host the military training for the members volunteering in the Egyptian Army, as well as collecting donations in the name of the club to support the military.
+After the 1967 Six-Day War and the suspension of sporting activity in Egypt, Al Ahly's board, headed by Ibrahim Kamel El-Wakil, announced that the club will host the military training for the members volunteering in the Egyptian Army, as well as collecting donations in the name of the club to support the military.

-An entire generation of football stars retired because of the war, like: Saleh Selim, Tariq Salim, Taha Ismail, Rifaat El-Fanagily, Adel Haikal and Mahmoud El-Gohary.
+Many players on the team retired to volunteer for the war.
 Al-Ahly did not win the league for another 13 years.

 After years of deterioration, the club took the first steps in recovery when the management decided to sign Nándor Hidegkuti as head coach in September 1973, at a salary of fewer than 600 dollars.
 Hidegkuti introduced a new generation known as El Talamza (the students).
 The league title returned to Al Ahly in 1974–75, with the team scoring 70 goals in 34 games.
 Al Ahly's first participation in the African Champions League was in 1976.
-An unsuccessful start, the team got knocked out from the first round by MC Alger.
+The team got knocked out from the first round by MC Alger.
 Al Khatib scored the first continental goal for Al Ahly.

-The club won the league in 1975–76 and 1976–77.
+Al-Ahly won the Egyptian top-flight football league in 1975–76 and 1976–77.
 The latter season saw the second participation in African competition, where the team fared better than the first time.
 They eventually bowed out in the quarter-finals by Accra Hearts of Oak S.C.
 From 1978 to 1980, Hidegkuti refused to take part in the CAF Champions League due to lack of financial resources and exhausting journeys in Africa.